paradox-hunter/NewsMap/README.md

 ## Acknowledgments

-* This project is a refined version of the cs50 pset Finance, completed by the author when he pursued the course via edX
+* This project is a refined version of the cs50 pset Mashup, completed by the author when he pursued the course via edX